 Also known as manic-depressive disorder, bipolar disorder is a diagnosis given to a category of mood disorders that influence mood and affects about 6.1 million adults each year (National Institute of Mental Health).
-Although children and adolescents can show signs of bipolar disorder, it usually emerges in the late teens/early twenties and can go undiagnosed for many years.
+Although children and adolescents can show signs of bipolar disorder, it usually emerges in the late teens or the early twenties and can go undiagnosed for many years.
 Without treatment, it can be incapacitating.
-However, bipolar disorder can be managed, and the best course of treatment is a regimen of medication and therapy.
+However, bipolar disorder is manageable, and the best course of treatment is a regimen of medication and therapy.

 Drug and alcohol misuse are often present in people with bipolar disorder.
-They often abuse substances to self-medicate or increase euphoric symptoms.
-It becomes a repetitive cycle because substance misuse can also exacerbate the symptoms of bipolar disorder.
-In instances where drug or alcohol disorders are present, it’s important to treat both diagnoses concurrently in an integrated setting.
+They often abuse drugs to self-medicate or increase euphoric symptoms.
+It becomes a repetitive cycle because substance misuse can also worsen the symptoms of bipolar disorder.
+In instances where drug or alcohol disorders are present, also known as dual diagnosis, it’s important to treat both diagnoses concurrently in an integrated setting.